huggingface/optimum-intel/examples/neural_compressor/text-generation/README.md

 Based on the script [`run_generation.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/text-generation/run_generation.py).

 The original generation task only supported the PyTorch eager model.
-By calling the `TracedModelForCausalLM` class, we can now support a TorchScript model for generation tasks.
+By calling the `TorchScriptModelForCausalLM` class, we can now support a TorchScript model for generation tasks.

 Example usage: